andruhon/kGallery/README.txt

-JavaScript gallery which can work with hundreds of photos.
+JavaScript gallery which can efficiently work with hundreds of photos.

 kGallery is a gallery written on JavaScript using jQuery library.